ekkus93/CarND-Behavioral-Cloning-P3/writeup.md

 I finally randomly shuffled the data set and put Y% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was Z as evidenced by ...
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+#### Pipeline

+All of the images go through a preprocessing pipeline for training and automous driving of the car.
+The code for preprocessing pipeline function, preprocess_images(), is in preprocess.py.
+Preprocessing involves the following steps:
+1. Adding lane lines layer
+  * In addition to using the RGB color layers of the image, an extra layer is added with lane lines.
+The lane lines are extracted from a grayscale image of the original image using a canny filter and a hough transform.
+2. Resizing
+  * All layers are resized to 32x32.
+3. Normalization
+  * All layers are centered around 0.0 with a range of -0.5 to 0.5.